Myuuiii/JishoNET/readme.md

 \* can be empty
 <br><br>

-# Future Updates
-- [ ] Quickly retrieve the top result from a query with "GetQuickDefinition(string request)"

 # Information
 If anything's not working feel free to create an issue and I'll take a look at it!
 I'll try to keep this wrapper working if the API updates.